Pneumonia symptoms and treatment

 How is pneumonia treated?

 Treatment for pneumonia depends on the type of pneumonia you have, severity of your illness, your health and your age.
 The goals of treatment are to cure the infection and prevent complications.
 It's important to follow your treatment plan as directed by your provider.
-Most people start to feel better quickly with treatment, but fatigue and tiredness can linger for weeks or a month.
+Most symptoms should improve within a few days with treatment.
+However, fatigue and tiredness can linger for weeks or more.
 Treatment often involves:

 - Antibiotics: If you have pneumonia caused by bacteria, your healthcare provider will likely prescribe oral antibiotics.
 Note that antibiotics don't work on viruses.
 Make sure you finish your prescription even if you start to feel better.